April 2008 to November 2014

 - Flexible strategic investment (20 percent) - allocation revised annually or biennially to reflect changing investor priorities and drive improved performance.

-The Commission provided its final report in November 2014.
-The Commission recommended that through the fixed strategic investment stream, the majority of total funding be allocated using a multi-criteria analysis assessment framework.
+We provided a final report in November 2014.
+We recommended that through the fixed strategic investment stream, the majority of total funding be allocated using a multi-criteria analysis assessment framework.
 This funding stream should be fixed for at least the duration of Funding Agreement (until June 2017) if the priorities within the subsequent Funding Agreements remain unchanged.

 In contrast, a smaller proportion of funding should be allocated more frequently via a flexible strategic investment stream.
-The Commission recommends that this assessment stream be revised annually or biennially to address bew investor priorities that may emerge.
+We recommend that this assessment stream be revised annually or biennially to address bew investor priorities that may emerge.
 Improved Local Land Services performance will result in more cost-effective investment and better outcomes against the Funding Themes.

 - Final report (November 2014)